 - Quintin Castle is one of the very few occupied Anglo-Norman castles in Ireland (built by John de Courcy in 1184) and now in private ownership.

 - Kearney Village is a showpiece village carefully restored by the National Trust to give the authenticity of a traditional fishing village; on a good day Kearney enjoys views across to Scotland, the Isle of Man and the Mountains of Mourne.
 The Trust owns a number of cottages at Kearney and these have been restored in the vernacular style giving authenticity to this place of character.

-We continue along the coastline of the Irish Sea towards the fishing port of Portavogie for lunch at The Quays, with a reputation for using the freshest fish and shellfish caught locally and brought straight from the fishing boats of Portavogie harbour to ‘The Quays Kitchen.’
+Continuing along the coastline of the Irish Sea towards the fishing port of Portavogie we recommend lunch at The Quays, with a reputation for using the freshest fish and shellfish caught locally and brought straight from the fishing boats of Portavogie harbour to ‘The Quays Kitchen.’

-After lunch we pass through Cloughey village, en route back to Portaferry and a second night at The Portaferry Hotel.
+After lunch our route passes through Cloughey village, en route back to Portaferry and a second night at The Portaferry Hotel.